-If you’re thinking about pre-ordering Battlefield 5, you’ll want to make sure you order the right version of the game for you and your budget.
+If you’re thinking about buying Battlefield 5, you’ll want to make sure you buy the right version of the game for you and your budget.

 Battlefield 5 takes Xbox One, PlayStation 4, and Windows PC owners back to the battlefields of the Second World War.
-With new gameplay elements, deeper customization, the return of co-op, new single player War Stories, and Grand Operations, you might be tempted to buy DICE’s new entry in the long-running Battlefield series.
+With new gameplay elements, deeper customization, the return of co-op, new single player War Stories, a battle royale mode, and Grand Operations, you might be tempted to buy DICE’s new entry in the long-running Battlefield series.

-The Battlefield 5 release date doesn’t land until November, but you can pickup a copy of the game right now through various retailers.
+The global Battlefield 5 release date is finally here and you can pickup a copy of the game through various retailers.

-If you decide to pre-order, you’ll want to choose the right Battlefield 5 Edition and we’ll help you do exactly that here in this very guide.
+If you decide to buy Battlefield 5, you’ll want to choose the right edition.
+We’ll help you do exactly that here in this guide.

 Battlefield 5 Standard Edition

 The most basic version of Battlefield 5 is the Standard Edition.
 This version of the game retails for $60, but you should search for Battlefield 5 deals before you pay full price.

-Deals, like the one through Best Buy’s Gamers Club Unlocked Program (Best Buy recently closed the program, but the discount is still available to current members), drop the price below $50.
+Deals, like the one through Best Buy’s Gamers Club Unlocked Program (Best Buy recently closed the program, but the discount is still available to current members), take the price below $50.

-The standard version of Battlefield 5 delivers the least amount of content and gets the last release date.
+The standard version of Battlefield 5 delivers the least amount of content.
 You’ll also miss out on instant access to items and some Special Assignments.

 You do, however, get access to all upcoming Battlefield 5 DLC.
 Remember, there isn’t a Premium Pass this time around and all the upcoming Battlefield 5 DLC content is free.